What Our Children Gain When They Fail

 Everyone Gets a Trophy

 Lahey explains how failure became a “dirty word” in the US.
-Especially starting in the 1970s, the goal became to raise kids with a high self-esteem.
+Especially starting in the 1970s, the goal became to raise kids with high self-esteem.
 Kids needed to feel good about themselves all the time (even when it wasn’t actually deserved.)
 Though well-intentioned, Americans began protecting their precious snowflakes from failure in school, sports, and with friends.Though well-intentioned, parents protected their children from failure in school, sports, and with friends.Click To Tweet

 Yet constantly rewarding kids backfires.
-Lahey points out that extrinsic motivation, such as rewards, are only useful in the short term.
+Lahey points out that extrinsic motivation, such as rewards, is only useful in the short term.
 In fact, a child given a reward is actually less motivated to perform.
 By constantly rewarding children, we actually make them less interested in school.

 Intrinsic, or internal, motivation is what gets us through the long haul.
 As Lahey put it, “The less we push our kids toward educational success, the more they will learn.”
 When kids are given money to earn an A, they will work for the grade that school term, but not much longer.
 When the motivation is to find out how bridges stand up, kids will grow up to be engineers.